pineblade/pineblade/README.md

 ## The `#[Inject]` attribute:

-Used to inject blade variables with the same name as @data property values.
+Used to inject blade variables with the same name as @code property values.

 ![inject-1.png](docs%2Fimg%2Freadme-snaps%2Finject-1.png)